An Introduction to Haiku, the Japanese Form of Poetry

 (Translated by Max Bickerton)

-The father of the modern haiku and the last of the 4 greatest haiku poets is Masaoka Shiki (1867 – 1902).
+The father of the modern haiku and the last of the four most significant haiku poets is Masaoka Shiki (1867 – 1902).
 He is acknowledged for his realistic haiku and portraying actual size images in his works.
-He did an important job of standardizing haiku and keeping it fresh and exuberant.
+He did an essential job of standardizing haiku and keeping it fresh and exuberant.

 Harusame ya / kasa sashite miru / ezōshiya